EddieAbbondanzio/eddieabbondanz.io/content/app/detailingarsenal/index.md

 The site is built using Vue.js and the backend is an ASP.NET Core Web API.
 PostgreSQL is used for data persistence.
 Auth0 is used for user authentication.

 The frontend uses Vuex for state management, and the backend adheres to domain driven design.

-# What Happened To It?

-The app is currently in (very early) production, and has pivoted.
-It's now a website where detailers can compare buffing pads and leave reviews.
-Choosing buffing pads is difficult for detailers because each and every manufacturer has their own "system".
-Currently the best method to find out which ones are good is to browse online forums and see what others recommend.
-The new goal of the site is to simplify this process and help detailers find the right pads.